 To begin, compare the rates of growth in the firm counts.
 For the most recent year, Figure 2 reports the AmLaw firm numbers on the horizontal axis and the growth rates (% growth in firm competition in market since 1997) on the vertical axis.
 The orange lines represent the average values within the current sample (11th to 40th market based on AmLaw representation).

-The ten markets appearing in Figure 1 are labeled, and Austin, TX remains our market case study (orange dot).
+The ten markets appearing in Figure 1 are labeled, and Austin, TX is our market of interest (orange dot).
 These ten markets are interesting and important because they have become magnets for new entrants–we know this because they compose the right side of the chart.

 Austin’s position as a fast growing market shows up in the 300% increase in the number of AmLaw firms.
 Yet a number of markets demonstrate similar or even more rapid growth.
 Consider two geographic markets with similar numbers of AmLaw firms: Tampa has expanded more rapidly and warrants further investigation.
 San Diego has a similar representation count of about 45 and its growth rate is only slightly lower than Austin’s.

 Since other markets are growing, it’s worth asking what’s drawing firms to Austin at a high number.
 Efforts to answer this question can benefit from a focus on client industries.

 The industry analysis situates corporate organizations within the Austin metro economy.
 Results indicate which industries (from a list of 13) are important given their size and centrality.
 Figure 3 answers the size question by charting the estimated legal spend for Austin companies by industry.
 Spending estimates are derived from a statistical model that uses data on companies’ gross revenue, employee headcounts, industry specializations, and additional predictors.